rahulpariharcoder/rahulpariharcoder/README.md

-- 👋 Hi, I’m Rahul Parihar
-Pursuing B.tech In Computer Science from Sushant University, Gurugram.
-I'm a computer programmer with an avid interest in Data Structures, Algorithms, and Optimization.
-As a core programmer, I love taking on challenges and love being part of the solution.

 Programming expertise in Python, Object Oriented analysis/methodologies and exposure in Web-Development(HTML, CSS, JavaScript, Bootstrap, MySQL).
 A fast learner with creative problem-solving skills, good coding, and communication skills.